mosip/inji-wallet/docs/InjiWalletSequence.md

 ### **Inji Wallet**

-- The use installs the application on Android or iOS device.
+- The user installs the application on Android or iOS device.
   - Application link is available in our sandbox env https://collab.mosip.net/
-- After installation, user will be asked to select unlock mehtod as passcode or biometric to add security to the applicaiton
+- After installation, user will be asked to select unlock method as passcode or biometric to add security to the application
 - After selecting unlock method, user will be navigated to Home screen.
-- There is plus icon on home screen, after tapping on that icon, it will display list of issuers supported by Inji wallet to downlaod credentials.
+- After this, user can download the verifiable credentials for trusted issuers configured in mimoto.
-  - List of Issuers supported and sourced from [mimoto-issuers-configuration](https://github.com/mosip/inji-config/blob/collab/mimoto-issuers-config.json)
+  - Mimoto maintains a list of trusted issuers and that is sourced from [mimoto-issuers-configuration](https://github.com/mosip/inji-config/blob/collab/mimoto-issuers-config.json)
+  - Use can tap on plus icon on home screen.
+It will fetch the trusted issuer list from mimoto and display it.

 ### **Selection of Issuer and credential type:**

 - The users can select an Issuer from the list of trusted issuers
-- On Clicking the issuer, user will be redirected to credential Types, where user will be displayed with list of credentials supported by the selected issuer.
+- On clicking the issuer, user will be redirected to credential Types, where user will be displayed with list of credentials supported by the selected issuer.
 - Credential Types of the issuers are sourced from the issuers wellknown **"/.well-known/openid-credential-issuer"**
 - The users can select a credential type from the available options provided by the issuers.